rohitmanohar2108/QuickRent/README.md

 ## Instructions to Set Up and Run the Project

-Follow these steps to set up and run the QuickRent platform locally:

-## Instructions to Set Up and Run the Project

 Follow the instructions below to set up and run the project locally: